ga-wdi-lessons/js-events-callbacks/readme.md

 **Why do we as web developers want to be able to interact with our HTMl elements**
 * What benefits can you think of?

-* Dogs have state (name, color, breed, hunger level) and behavior (barking, fetching, wagging tail).
-* Bicycles also have state (current gear, current pedal cadence, current speed) and behavior (changing gear, changing pedal cadence, applying brakes).

-In web development, objects are conceptually similar to real-world objects: they too consist of states and related behaviors.
-Why bring objects up?
-What we're doing today is mapping HTML elements into JS objects so that we can **change their state, or give them behavior**.

 ## Set Up (5 minutes / 0:10)

 For this class we'll be working with only two files: `index.html` and `script.js`.
 Create these files in your in-class folder...